Skip to content

 zpk_live_abcdefghijklmnopqrstuvwxyz0123456789ABCDEFGH

 • zpk_live_ and zpk_test_ are the two prefixes.
-(We don't gate features by prefix today, but tooling can use it as a hint.)
+They're a hint for tooling; the gateway doesn't gate features by prefix.

 Scope

 Every key belongs to a customer.
-By default, the key can act on every instance the customer owns.
-You can also issue an instance-scoped key by passing instance_id at create time — that key can only send messages from / read deliveries for that one instance.
-Instance keys are useful for least-privilege apps (e.g. a marketing tool that should only ever post from one number).
+By default, a key can act on every channel under that customer.
+You can also issue a channel-scoped key by passing channel_id at create time — that key can only send messages from / read deliveries for that one channel.
+Channel keys are useful for least-privilege apps (e.g. a marketing tool that should only ever post from one number).

 Authentication header